crowdsecurity/cs-cloud-firewall-bouncer/README.md

 cloud_providers: # 1 or more provider needs to be specified
   gcp:
     project_id: gcp-project-id # optional if using application default credentials, will override project id of the application default credentials
-    network: default # mandatory, this is the VPC network where the firewall rules will be created
+    network: default # mandatory.
+This is the VPC network where the firewall rules will be created
+    priority: 0 # optional, defaults to 0 (highest priority).
+Additional rules will be incremented by 1.
+    max_rules: 10 # optional, defaults to 10.
+This is the maximum number of rules to create.
+One GCP network firewall rule can contain at most 256 source ranges.
+Using the default of 10 means 2560 source ranges at most can be created.
+A GCP project has a default quota of 100 rules across all VPC networks.
+See https://cloud.google.com/vpc/docs/quota for more info.
   aws:
     region: us-east-1 # mandatory
     firewall_policy: policy-name # mandatory, this is the firewall policy which will contain the rule group.
 The firewall policy must exist.
     capacity: 1000 # optional, defaults to 1000.
-This is the capacity of the rule group that the bouncer will create.
+This is the capacity of the stateless rule group that the bouncer will create.
+A capacity of 1000 signify that the rule will contain at most 1000 source ranges.
+AWS has a default quota of 10,000 stateless capacity per account per region.
+See https://docs.aws.amazon.com/network-firewall/latest/developerguide/quotas.html for more info.
+This capacity is only used when the rule is being created and will not be updated afterwards.
-    rule_group_priority: 1 # optional, defaults to 1.
+    priority: 1 # optional, defaults to 1 (highest priority).
 This is the priority of the rule group in the firewall policy.
+  cloudarmor:
+    project_id: gcp-project-id # optional if using application default credentials, will override project id of the application
+    policy: test-policy # mandatory, this is the cloud armor policy which will contain the rules.
+The cloud armor policy must exist.
+    priority: 0 # optional, defaults to 0 (highest priority).
+Additional rules will be incremented by 1.
+    max_rules: 100 # optional, defaults to 100.
+This is the maximum number of rules to create.
+One cloud armor rule can contain at most 10 source ranges.
+A GCP project has a default quota of 200 rules across all security policies.
+Using the default of 100 means 1000 source ranges at most can be created.
+See https://cloud.google.com/armor/quotas for more info.
 rule_name_prefix: crowdsec # mandatory, this is the prefix for the firewall rule name(s) to create/update
 update_frequency: 10s
 daemonize: true